 No need to hold your tongue.

 Unless you get way off the beaten path, everyone you meet in South Africa will speak excellent English with ear-pleasing accents.

 Once you experience the ease most everyone in South Africa has with English, you may be surprised to learn how few people speak it as their first language.
 I’m surprised now as I google the stats.
 English is only the fourth most common mother tongue, at less than 10 percent of the population.
 Ahead of it are Zulu (23 percent), Xhosa (16 percent), and Afrikaans (14 percent).

 Or do you want a language learning challenge?

 If you love languages and are looking for a challenge, you’re in luck, too.
 I suggest you take on Xhosa, Nelson Mandela’s native language.
-Get started practicing with this video we shared in our Cape Town destination guide:
+Get started practicing with this video:

 Are you worried about racism?